Skip to content

 Your API key is encrypted at rest using AES-256-GCM before being stored in the database.

 Once your provider is configured, Pinchy redirects you to the chat interface.
-Your default agent — Smithers — greets you automatically.
+Your default agent — Smithers — greets you automatically and starts a short onboarding interview to learn about you (and your organization, if you’re an admin).
+This builds context that every agent on the platform can use.

 Smithers chat interface with agent sidebar